aaltsys/doc-newwares/facility/05_locator.rst

 through a series of four views: documents, transaction lines, locator items, and product inventory.

-*  :ref:`documents` form the basis of warehouse management.
+*  **Documents** form the basis of warehouse management.
 The locator lists documents and displays document details.
 Filter options for documents are by account, date or date range, product, and lot.

-*  :ref:`transactions` provide the basic information used to build locator balances.
+*  Document **transaction** lines provide the basic information used to build locator balances.
 The transaction lines view may be filtered by account, product, lot, date or date range, document, and location or location range.

 *  :ref:`inv-balances` summarize locator information by product.
 The balances view is dynamic, created from the locator information.
 Inventory is filtered